rbw/aiosnow/docs/reference/models/index.rst

 ======

 A model in **aiosnow** must be declared a :ref:`type <models>` and one or more :ref:`fields <fields-root>`.
-Once instantiated, an interface for reading and manipulating data in ServiceNow is provided.
+Once instantiated, an interface for reading and altering data in ServiceNow is provided.

 Types